 Because you can't look over their shoulder all the time.

-YouTube’s Restricted Mode’ is an optional parental control that “uses signals such as video title, description, metadata, Community Guidelines reviews, and age-restrictions to identify and filter out potentially mature content.”
-Of course, it’s not foolproof and questionable content can still get through, but it’s the best line of defense.
-And it’s easy to turn on if you have a Google account.
-The only thing to remember is that it’s browser-level protection and must be turned on for each browser/computer your kids use.
+YouTube’s Restricted Mode is an optional parental control that “uses signals such as video title, description, metadata, Community Guidelines reviews, and age restrictions to identify and filter out potentially mature content.”
+It’s not as foolproof as some might hope, and questionable content can still get through from time to time, but it’s a surprisingly good first line of defense.
+(Also, it’s free.)
+It’s easy to turn on if you have a YouTube account, but remember that, because its protection is at the browser level, you have to turn it on for every device your kids use.

 Here’s how to do it:

 - Access YouTube.com and sign in to your YouTube/Google account.

 - Click the “Settings” button in the left sidebar.

 - Click the drop-down menu at the bottom of the page that reads: “Restricted Mode: Off.”